IgnitionBoulder/2015week1/deliverables/README.md

 To see the history of previous commits from the command line use the 'git log' command.
 There are many options to go with the 'git log' command.
 Adding '-p' shows the difference introduced in each commit made.
 Using '--stat' shows statistics for files modified via each commit while '--shortstat' displays only the changed/insertions/deletions line that is called from the --stat command.
 The '--pretty' option allows one to change the output format from defualt to other alternatives, such as '=oneline' (prints each commit on a single line); and the options '=short', '=full', and '=fuller' allow one to specify less or more information regarding each commit as desired.

 How can you look through your historical commits on the Github website?
+From the Github website, open the repository you wish to view the commits for.
+Then at the top is a link to 'Commits' that when opened will provide a history of the commits made.

 What is a "Merge"?
+A "Merge" is a way of combining files together from different branches into the same branch or a newly created one.

 What is a "Pull Request"?
+A "Pull Request" is a formal way to let other developers know that you've commited changes to a file and pushed them to a repository on your Github profile.
+After sending a pull request, others can review your changes and modify them if/as needed.

 What is "Forking" a repo?
+"Forking" a repo on Github creates a repo file on your profile from another branch.
+Essentially a copy of the repo from the desired branch is created in your own Github profile using the fork command.

 What is "Cloning" a repo?
+"Cloning" a repo is a method of copying a repo file from your Github profile to another site other than Github, for example Cloud 9.
+From my Cloud 9 account, I can clone a repo from my Github account; once the clone action has been completed, a copy of the the Github repo will now exist in my Cloud 9 account.